photo: Raphael Achache

 If you were going to list the tools of the librarian’s trade, it’s doubtful a truncheon would make the cut.
 But there it is, in the hands of Carol Barstow, the head librarian of Bromley House Library for the last decade or so.
 It’s about 12” and weighty enough to give your head some sudden and drastic blunt force surgery.
 It’s also old, and Carol thinks it’s from a time when Goose Fair would pop up right outside on the street, lions and all.
 Of course, it could be around because of all the gambling, drunkenness and gunplay in the library.

-Celebrating its 200-year anniversary this April, Bromley House Library’s colourful history begins in 1816, when some of the great and good of the city founded it first on Carlton Street, then moving to Bromley House on Angel Row a few years later.
+Bromley House Library’s 200-year anniversary was celebrated in April 2016, with its colourful history beginning in 1816, when some of the great and good of the city founded it first on Carlton Street, then moving to Bromley House on Angel Row a few years later.
 The Standfast Library collection was bequeathed to the people of Nottingham in 1744 and housed in the Bluecoat School, but was getting little use, so this collection formed the basis of the Bromley House collection.
 This was all before the Public Library Act of 1850, when a ha’penny was added to the rates to pay for free public libraries.

 The life of a library in the nineteenth century was obviously very different to today.
 In 1832, the minutes of a committee meeting state that complaints were made and “high disapprobation” was felt about the repeated firing of guns and pistols in the billiard room.
 The Ladies Bible Society that met in the same building was presumably scandalised.
 In 1849 an abandoned baby was found in a back room, which led to a furious debate over where, precisely, the dividing line between the two parishes of St Peter’s and St Nicholas’ ran.